anycable/anycable/docs/reliable_streams.md

 ## Overview

 The next-level delivery guarantees are achieved by introducing **reliable streams**.
 AnyCable keeps a _hot cache_\* of the messages sent to the streams and allows clients to request the missed messages on re-connection.

-AnyCable also stores sessions information in the cache to make it possible to restore the client state on re-connection (to avoid re-subscribing to the channels).
+In addition to reliable streams, AnyCable v1.4 also introduces **resumable sessions**.
+This feature allows clients to restore their state on re-connection and avoid re-authentication and re-subscription to channels.

 \* The "hot cache" here means that the cache is short-lived and is not intended to be used as a long-term storage.
 The primary purpose of this cache is to improve the reliability of the stream delivery for clients with unstable network connections.